NEW YORK (WABC) -- History was made Tuesday as New York University held an inauguration for its first female president.

 Mills is well known in the academic world for her scholarship in social work, specifically research in the field of domestic partner abuse and treatment.

-She is also director of NYU's Production Lab, which fosters student filmmaking, and she has directed and produced several documentaries herself, including "Of Many," a collaboration with Chelsea Clinton documenting the friendship between NYU's chaplains, Imam Khalid Latif and Rabbi Yehuda Sarna.
+She is also the director of NYU's Production Lab, which fosters student filmmaking, and she has directed and produced several documentaries herself, including "Of Many," a collaboration with Chelsea Clinton documenting the friendship between NYU's chaplains, Imam Khalid Latif and Rabbi Yehuda Sarna.

 Additionally, "Auf Wiedersehen" explored her mother's forced exile from Europe during the Holocaust as a source of intergenerational trauma.
 That film's cast includes husband, Peter Goodrich, and their son, himself a 2019 NYU graduate.